History of Cincinnati: Abolitionists and the Underground Railroad

 Cincinnati was an important stop for the Underground Railroad in pre-Civil War times.
-It bordered a slave state, Kentucky, and is often mentioned as a destination for many people escaping the bonds of slavery.
+It bordered a southern slave state, Kentucky, and is often mentioned as a destination for many people escaping the bonds of slavery.
 There are many harrowing stories involving abolitionists, runaways, slave traders and free men.

 Allen Temple African Methodist Episcopal Church was founded in 1824 as the first Black church in Ohio.
 It was an important stop on the Underground Railroad for many years.
 It seeded many other congregations in the city, across the state, and throughout the Midwest.

 Lane Theological Seminary was established in the Walnut Hills section of Cincinnati in 1829 to educate Presbyterian ministers.
 Prominent New England pastor Lyman Beecher moved his family (Harriet and son Henry) from Boston to Cincinnati to become the first President of the Seminary in 1832.

 Lane Seminary is known primarily for the "debates" held there in 1834 that influenced the nation's thinking about slavery.
 Several of those involved went on to play an important role in the abolitionist movement and the buildup to the American Civil War.

 Abolitionist author Harriet Beecher Stowe lived in Cincinnati for part of her life.
 She wrote Uncle Tom's Cabin, first published on March 20, 1852.
 The book was the best-selling novel of the 19th century (and the second best-selling book of the century after the Bible) and is credited with helping to fuel the abolitionist cause in the United States prior to the American Civil War.
 In the first year after it was published, 300,000 copies of the book were sold.
 In his 1985 book Uncle Tom's Cabin and American Culture, Thomas Gossett observed that "in 1872 a biographer of Horace Greeley would argue that the chief force in developing support for the Republican Party in the 1850s had been Uncle Tom's Cabin."
 The Harriet Beecher Stowe House in Cincinnati is located at 2950 Gilbert Avenue, and it is open to the public.

 The National Underground Railroad Freedom Center, located in downtown Cincinnati on the banks of the Ohio River, largely focuses on the history of slavery in the U.S., but has an underlying mission of promoting freedom in a contemporary fashion for the world.
 Its grand opening ceremony in 2002 was a gala event involving many national stars, musical acts, fireworks, and a visit from the current First Lady of the United States.
-It is physically located between Great American Ballpark and Paul Brown Stadium, which were both built and opened shortly before the Freedom Center was opened.
+It is physically located between Great American Ballpark and Paycor Stadium, which were both built and opened shortly before the Freedom Center was opened.